Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 println("array contains Dpdl: " + b)
 ```

-The array elements can be separated with blank space ' ', with comma ' , ' or with semicolon ' ; '.
+The array elements be pure or embedded in a string and can be separated with blank space ' ', with comma ' , ' or with semicolon ' ; '.
 All are valid.

 ```python
 myemptyarr[] = []